-- (1) A person shall not, take any action which is not authorized under this Act or other law, on account of the content of a programme, to prevent the broadcasting of a programme. - (2) Subsection (1) does not absolve a person from complying with any law which prohibits- - (a) the broadcasting of pornographic material and obscene publications; or - (b) any broadcasting which infringes upon the privacy of any individual or which contains false information.
+- (1) A person shall not, take any action which is not authorized under this Act or other law, on account of the content of a programme, to prevent the broadcasting of a programme. - (2) Subsection (1) does not absolve a person from complying with any law which prohibits- - (a) the broadcasting of pornographic material and obscene publications; or - (b) any broadcasting which infringes upon the privacy of any individual.

-29. Duties of a proprietor and producer.
+29. Duties of a licensee and producer.